 After the glass window, the material of an energy saving window treatment and its functionality signal how good it is at decreasing airflow.
 A blind or shade, with their delicate design, offer little to no barricade to the effect of wind.
 Shutters on the other hand are made from wood and non-wood material that makes for the perfect second wall between you and the outdoor weather.
 Consider Polywood®

 , for example.
 Its progressive insulation system blocks as much as 30 degrees of airflow from a window.
 That’s the most you’ll find anywhere in Atlanta, if not America.
-And with airflow minimized, your heating and cooling system has to work less to counter the impact of GA’s weather.
+And with airflow minimized, your heating and cooling system has to work less to counter the impact of Georgia’s weather.

 Resist Moisture, Humidity, & Heat Absorption

 In a double-pane window, Polywood shutters have an R-Value of over 6.
 Compared to other shutters in the industry, that’s the highest thermal resistance rating of insulation material.

 And, Polywood is moisture-proof, resisting humidity and moisture that can influence room temperature.
 This means less energy is lost on countering the effects of heat and humidity.

 Reduce Heat Transfer